Information on NVR for Practitioners wishing to refer a client

-In most cases, the intervention begins with intensive three-month proposal with a review to potentially extend for a following three to six months depending on the need of the individual family.
+In most cases, the intervention begins with an intensive three-month proposal with a midway review to potentially extend for a following three to six months depending on the need of the individual family.
 It may be necessary to provide longer interventions for multi-stressed families, looked-after children, and/or where there have been histories of child abuse and complex attachment insecurity.
 High efficacy and very low drop-out rates make this an efficient and cost-saving approach, which can prevent family breakdown or facilitate the rehabilitation of looked after children back into their families.
+PartnershipProjects provide highly skilled, experienced Accredited NVR practitioners to carry out this work.

 NVR is increasingly being used for anxiety disorders in hard-to-reach young people (Lebowitz & Omer, 2013).
 Approximately 30% of children and young people with avoidant problems do not engage sufficiently or cooperate in therapy.
 This group is especially at risk of serious self-harm over their life span; by working with the family environment and developing a support network around the family, it becomes possible to help these young people, even if they do not physically attend CAMHS.